Pitrified/snippet/cursive-writer/src/cursive_writer/gui_spline/README.md

 ### TODO

-* When writing the root glyph name, the points move when pressing qwerasdfzxcv...
+* Move glyph with mouse click
+* Move glyph by selecting a point, then another, and translate the first over the second
 * Duplicate glyph, add it a bit translated to show it
 * Rotate glyph
 * Rotate glyph 180
 * Rotate point 180
-* Move glyph with mouse
 * The letters are drawn with thickness 10: when joining two glyphs at 90 deg angle with a different thickness, it does not look good
+* GUI to build splines by assembling glyphs
 * Control things with keyboard
-* Add loading of a glyph, after FMlines are set, remap those points to the current image
 * Make the point list scroll when adding points if it is filled
-* GUI to build splines by assembling glyphs

 ### MAYBE